-A DIY strategy involves considerable discipline.
+This involves considerable discipline.
 While it may look like the easiest option (and it is for some people), it can also take the most time.
-You can either pay off your lowest debt totals first (snowball) or your highest interest rates first (avalanche).
+You can either pay off your lowest debt first (snowball) or your highest interest rates first (avalanche).
 No matter which approach you take, you will see results slowly but steadily.

-A consolidation or personal loan may seem like the wrong approach to repayment.
+This may seem like the wrong approach to repayment.
 However, this type of loan is one way to reduce the number of payments while also reducing your overall total.
-Particularly if you are repaying credit cards, a consolidation or personal loan can often reduce the overall rate of interest.
+Particularly if you are repaying credit cards, a consolidation or personal loan can often reduce the overall interest rate.
 However, be aware of the term length as that directly determines the total amount of interest paid.

-Settlement is a bit more drastic and is often necessary if a debt has been turned over to a collection agency.
+This option is a bit more drastic.
+However, it’s often necessary if a debt has been turned over to a collection agency.
 With this approach, a lower repayment total is accepted by the creditor.
 This step can have a negative impact on your credit score so it is best to talk to a professional before using this option.

 Bankruptcy is a very complicated situation.
 You need to work with a qualified specialist attorney.
 This approach will definitely negatively impact your credit but it is possible to recover and rebuild your score.

 Once you have determined the best repayment method, make sure you stick to your plan.
 This is especially important if you are using a loan, counseling, or settlement as your method of repayment.

 During your repayment process it is important to reward yourself for meeting your repayment goals.
 For example, when you have paid off your first credit card, use cash to treat yourself to a favorite meal or some other affordable gift to yourself.
 This can make it easier to work through the difficulties of repayment.